Saciotto/SpaceInvaders/README.md

-# Flappy Bird
+# Space Invaders

-Reproduction of the Flappy Bird game in Unity.
+Reproduction of the Space Invaders game in Unity.

 ## Dependencies